No Shame (Lily Allen album): Music and lyrics

-A predominantly electropop album, No Shame takes influence from dancehall and reggae, and features a low key production.
+A predominantly electropop, dancehall and electro-R&B album, No Shame takes influence from pop, grime and reggae and features a low key production.
 Allen departed from the witty sarcastic songwriting style of the albums predecessors and instead opted for a more "candid" approach.
 The album's lyrics are "confessional" and the breakdown of Allen's marriage is a key lyrical theme throughout the album, however some songs touch upon themes of maternal guilt, the breakdown of friendships and Allen's old partying lifestyle.

 No Shame opens with "Come On Then".
 The song represents Allen's more chaotic side, and illustrates Allen's disillusionment with how she is depicted in the media and the fame and reality she has become use to.
 During the album's recording Allen wanted to discuss her battle with substance abuse.
 These themes were introduced on the piano-tinged hip pop song "Trigger Bang".
 The song contains a chilled-out sound and toned-down percussion instrumental.
 It lyrically reminisces about growing up and battling substance abuse.
 "What You Waiting For?" hears Allen take blame for the failure of her marriage while appealing for forgiveness and reconciliation.
 "Your Choice" features guest vocals from Nigerian afrobeats singer Burna Boy.

 Allen's relationships and the breakdown of her marriage are also a recurring theme on the album.
 "Lost My Mind" is a sparse mellow dance ballad, with heavy Autotune that discusses the end of a relationship, whilst Allen questions her own sanity after a painful breakup.
 "Higher" contains elements of dancehall, soft guitar notes and bass switches, whilst lyrically the song is a melancholy relationship drama that starts with an intro performed by grime MC Meridian Dan.
 "Family Man" is a piano ballad that drew comparisons to the work of The Carpenters.
 "Apples" features Allen singing over a guitar in a falsetto vocal, whilst lyrically it deals with the breakdown of Allen's marriage, self blame and drawing a connection between her marital failures and her parents.
 Allen's relationship with her children was one of the themes she was interested in exploring, reflected in "Three", a piano ballad written from the perspective of one of Allen's young daughters.

 "Everything to Feel Something" details Allen's breakdown and identity crisis during Sheezus along with the bad personal choices she made during that same period of time.
 "Waste" features British Grime artist Lady Chann and was compared to Allen's 2006 debut Alright, Still.
 "My One" is a "sex-positive" song that features "witty couplets that were also compared to Alright, Still.
 "Pushing Up Daisies" is an uplifting song, that was dedicated to Allen's boyfriend Daniel London (Meridian Dan).
 Lyrically the song explores themes of wanting to enter a new relationship but fearing it is too soon.
 The song also makes references to The Beatles' song "When I'm Sixty-Four" and the NHS.
 The album closes with "Cake", a "summery" R&B song that lyrically references patriarchy.